 Latvia - Harmonized Inflation

-FocusEconomics panelists see harmonized inflation averaging 2.3% in 2020, which is from the previous month’s forecast, and 2.3% in 2021.
+FocusEconomics panelists see harmonized inflation averaging 1.5% in 2021, which is up 0.2 percentage points from the previous month’s forecast, and 2.1% in 2022.

 Latvia - Harmonized Inflation Data